COVID-19 has proved to be a difficult time for us all but for Gretchen and her Dad say it’s inspired them to find a new love for bike riding.

 “With gyms being closed, I started struggling with being motivated to do exercises at home.
 Being able to go for a ride and able to exercise outside is way better way than inside.”

-Peter Lee from the local RidesAssist program, helped train Gretchen’s Dad, Grahame, to become a pilot.
+Peter Lee from the local Central Coast RidesAssist program, helped train Gretchen’s Dad, Grahame, to become a RidesAssist pilot.
 A “pilot” is the rider on the front of the tandem who leads the bike and provides instructions to the “stoker”, the rider on the back of the tandem.

-Based on the Central Coast, the RidesAssist program enables people with vision impairment, and other people living with a disability, to exercise regularly on a bike and enjoy the benefits of being outside.
+Central Coast BUG's RidesAssist program enables blind or low vision people, and other people living with a disability, to exercise regularly on a bike and enjoy the benefits of being outside.
 By helping train Grahame, Gretchen along with her father can both enjoy being outside on the bike.

 “I live in the Lake Macquarie council area, so we’ve been riding on the Fernleigh track.
 It’s very convenient being so close, otherwise I’ve done a few little rides down near the beach.”

-Fernleigh Track is a rail trail built by Newcastle City and Lake Macquarie councils in order to create a shared path of walkers, runners and bike riders to explore the natural habitat of the area.
-Currently it’s a 16km track with plans underway for its extension
+The Fernleigh Track is a rail trail built by Newcastle City and Lake Macquarie councils in order to create a shared path for walkers, runners and bike riders to explore the natural habitat of the area.
+Currently it’s a 16km track with plans underway for its extension.

 Gretchen hadn’t been on a bike since her early teens due to her eyesight but she loves being outside, riding.